vkolotilin/Code-Examples/Exploratory Data Analysis/Readme.md

-also every Jyputer Notebook in [ML models practice](https://github.com/vkolotilin/Code-Examples/tree/main/Machine%20Learning%20Models%20practice) folder has an EDA (Exploratory Data Analysis) section
+Every Jupyter Notebook in [ML models practice](https://github.com/vkolotilin/Code-Examples/tree/main/Machine%20Learning%20Models%20practice) folder has an EDA (Exploratory Data Analysis) section in it, so you can also check them out.